Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 The `lights` command group can be added to the terminal, which allows you to control the ship's interior lights in case the light switch 'goes missing'.

+### Leaderboard Uses Best Attempts
+The challenge moon leaderboard can be configured to only accept attempts whose scores are an improvement over your previous best score.

 ### Days Per Quota
 Assignment Duration (Days Per Quota): The quota assignment duration can be configured, including variable options similar to Dynamic Deadline.